 I can then mix your songs to a highly professional level ready for mastering utilising the latest processing software and an educated ear.

-I can offer solo trumpet lines, or full brass arrangements for your track.
-I work closely with a saxophonist and trombonist so can arrange and record them if a full brass sound is required.
+I can offer solo trumpet lines to spice up your track. - I also play sax and valve trombone and therefore can build an entire brass arrangement if a full sound is needed.
 Having recorded horns at my growing home studio for the last 8 years, the right gear has been acquired to get the best sound for a variety of particular genres.

 I'm also a competent keyboard/pianist, bassist, guitarist and regularly record backing vocals.